instadw/instadwell-blog/_posts/2026-1-16-top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026.md

 ### 2. The Uber Shuttle Tip

 -   The Comfort Choice: If you hate haggling with autos, check the Uber Shuttle routes.
 Many residents use this for a stress-free, AC commute to Cyber City or Udyog Vihar from nearby stops.

+## The Full Metro Route: Sector 46 to Cyber City (Step by Step)

+If you are searching for a [PG in Gurgaon near HUDA City Centre](https://instadwell.com/search?lat=28.4374374&lng=77.05857499999999&location=Sector%2046%2C%20Gurugram%2C%20Haryana%2C%20India&city=Gurugram&country=India), a [PG near HUDA City Centre metro station](https://instadwell.com/search?lat=28.4374374&lng=77.05857499999999&location=Sector%2046%2C%20Gurugram%2C%20Haryana%2C%20India&city=Gurugram&country=India), or specifically a girls PG or boys PG near HUDA City Centre, understanding the real commute before you book is the difference between a smooth month and a stressful one.
+Sector 46 sits closest to the station in this belt.

+**Step 1, Auto to HUDA City Centre Metro**
+Board a shared auto from Sector 46 HUDA Market.
+Budget Rs 20 to Rs 30 for the ride.
+At 9 AM rush hour, expect 30 to 60 minutes.
+Sohna Road gets very congested and ongoing metro construction adds further delays.
+Plan your morning accordingly.

+**Step 2, Yellow Line: HUDA City Centre to Sikanderpur (1 stop)** Board the Yellow Line towards Delhi.
+Get off at Sikanderpur.
+This is your transfer station.

+**Step 3, Change to Rapid Metro at Sikanderpur**
+The changeover typically takes 5 to 10 minutes.
+Follow signs for Rapid Metro.

+**Step 4, Rapid Metro to Cyber City / Udyog Vihar** Take the Rapid Metro to Belvedere Tower for Cyber City, or alight earlier for Udyog Vihar.
+This leg is around 10 minutes.

+**Total door-to-desk time:** 60 to 90 minutes during peak hours is realistic.
+Pre-7:30 AM, the metro is mostly empty and the commute is significantly smoother.

+> **E-rickshaw shortcut:** Many residents skip the Rapid Metro entirely.
+Get off at Sikanderpur Yellow Line and take an e-rickshaw to Shankar Chowk, then walk or cab to your specific office.

+**What about Golf Course Road employers?**
+There are no direct shared autos from Sector 46 to Golf Course Road.
+You would need to reach Golf Course Road first via the Sikanderpur metro area, then use Uber or Ola for the last mile.
+For daily Golf Course Road commuters, Sector 46 adds meaningful travel time.
+Factor this in before booking.

 ----------